 The Shimano Ultegra (6770-A) was an emergency stop-gap model that Shimano introduced around 2015.
 Shimano had been very happy to clear their stock of the 10-speed Shimano Ultegra (6770) as quickly as they could before it was made it obselete by the arrival of the 11-speed Shimano Ultegra (6870 SS).
 But then customers who had bought Ultegra (6770)s started to trash their derailleurs and wanted replacements.
-Shimano had nothing to offer them because they could not manufacture any more because the Ultegra (6770)s used a motor that was no longer made.
+Shimano had nothing to offer them because they could not manufacture any more Ultegra (6770)s because it used a motor that was no longer made.

 A legion of consumers of the Ultegra (6770) were furious at having bought a very expensive and prestigious derailleur system that was only a few years old but was no longer supported.
 To pacify these customers Shimano developed the Ultegra (6770-A SS), this combined the physical components of the Shimano Ultegra (6870 SS) with new electronics that made the derailleur a 10-speed rather than an 11-speed.